 Interested students can submit their applications to the foundation until 15 February, respectively 15 September.
 This includes:

-- a description of the project (a maximum of three pages) with reasons for the stay abroad, specification of the location and the period of stay, the topic of the thesis and an overview of the estimated costs;
+- a description of the project (a maximum of three pages) with reasons for the stay abroad, specification of the location and the period of stay, the topic of the thesis and an overview of the estimated costs (please note that the cost of living is not included);

 - an endorsement of the supervising professor with a confirmation that the research project requires a stay abroad;